elixirhealth/service-base/.bootstrap/README.md

 - in "Branches", turn on branch protection for both `master` and `develop` and make `develop` default branch
 - in "Options", uncheck options for allowing merge commits and rebase merging (leaving just squash merging)

-Add new repo to CircleCI [elxirhealth org](https://circleci.com/gh/elxirhealth).
+Add new repo to CircleCI [elixirhealth org](https://circleci.com/gh/elixirhealth).
 Initial build will fail because there's no config.
 That's ok.

 In the settings for the new CircleCI project you just created, import the environment variable `GCR_SVC_JSON`